Note: Even if you are claiming a life circumstance exemption, you must still file a return, otherwise penalties may be incurred.

 Property acquired through lottery

-If you purchase residential property through a lottery and sell that property, you are exempt from the BC home flipping tax.
+If you purchase residential property through a lottery and dispose of that property, including a pre-sale contract, you are exempt from the BC home flipping tax.

 Death of an individual

-If you receive a residential property as a direct consequence of the distribution of the property of a deceased person, either a related individual or not, you may sell that residential property and not pay the BC home flipping tax.
+If you receive a residential property as a direct consequence of the distribution of the property of a deceased person, either a related individual or not, you may dispose of that residential property and not pay the BC home flipping tax.
+This exemption will also apply if you were assigned a pre-sale contract from the distribution of a deceased person's property.

 Foreclosure

-You are exempt from the BC home flipping tax if the sale of your residential property is due to:
+You are exempt from the BC home flipping tax if the disposition of your residential property, including a pre-sale contract, is due to:

 Estimated completion date delayed by more than 365 days